ezweave/pretty-functional/chapters/one/one.md

 ```

 `flow` returns a new function that takes in an argument.
 We are telling the TypeScript transpiler that we will be passing this new function a number and that it will
 return an array of strings.
 This is where __currying__ will come into play, as the problems become more complex.
+In fact, you will find yourself using __currying__ constantly, so much so that you won't even think about it.
+You'll even find yourself going more than two levels deep... you may find that you pass around curried functions and keep invoking new closures for a while... until your curried function (which is a data type that is somewhat similar to an object) is four levels deep.
+But don't worry about that for now.

 Everything in the chain is a _function_.  [`range`](https://lodash.com/docs/4.17.11#range) is a Lodash utility to fill an array with numbers in ascending order.
 So, it expects a `number` as an argument.